hanhanwu/Hanhan_Applied_DataScience/README.md

 ### Label Quality Check
 * Overall Check
   * Data Imbalance
-* Within Each Unit
+* Within Each Group
-  * Unit here can be each account/user/application/etc.
+  * "Group" here can be each account/user/application/etc.
-  * How does different labels distribute within each unit
+  * How does different labels distribute within each group
   * Better to understand why

 ## Data Exploration